Using SoloLink with Wifibooth to connect your iPhone camera to your iPad

 To connect your iPhone & iPad:

 - First, either connect both devices to the same wifi network, or have the iPad connect to your iPhone’s personal hotspot (this will also mean the iPad has internet access, which is necessary for live emails / uploads).
-Your iPad & iPhone will also find each other if wifi is on and is not connected to any network (on both devices).
+Your iPad & iPhone will also connect to each other if wifi is on and both devices are not connected to any network.

 - On your iPad, in Wifibooth, open the camera popup (near the top-left of the app), and select “Remote iPhone”

-- On your iPhone, open BluePrint and touch “Share camera”
+- On your iPhone, open SoloLink and touch the button to share the camera

 - Your iPad will find the iPhone and attempt to connect.
 Your iPhone will ask you for permission for the iPad to connect: grant it with “Always Allow”

-On your iPhone, BluePrint offers you the following features:
+On your iPhone, SoloLink offers you the following features:

 - Video resolution: choose the resolution of the live-view feed being sent to your other device.
 This has no effect on the photos taken.
 If you experience issues with the live-view / video feed looking blocky or breaking up, then lower the resolution to 480.